Physics-Informed Graph Neural Networks for Frequency-Aware Optical Aberration Correction: Methodology

 \subsection{Zernike Graph}

-While Zernike polynomials are mathematically orthogonal when describing the optical field, the microscope is sensitive to intensity (the square of the field), which effectively breaks down this orthogonality.
+While Zernike polynomials are mathematically orthogonal when describing the optical field, the microscope measures intensity, which effectively breaks down this orthogonality.
+From Eqn.~\ref{eq:psf}, the microscope's intensity is computed by a squared modulus of the complex field.
+This squaring operation introduces cross-terms between pairs of Zernike modes, proportional to the product of their coefficients $c_j c_k$ from Eqn.~\ref{eq:phi}.
+In the intensity-domain, couplings dominate between modes sharing the same azimuthal degree (m), as these produce non-oscillatory (DC) components upon multiplication.
+This can be seen visually in the Zernike pyramid in Fig. \ref{fig:overall_pipeline} where Zernikes are grouped in vertical columns according to their angular frequency $m$.
+These observations directly motivate our graph construction (see Fig.~\ref{fig:coupling} for a visual demonstration of the coupling between two Zernike modes with m=-3 when looking in the intensity domain).
 We thus hypothesise that explicitly exploiting correlations among Zernike modes will improve aberration correction performance.

-Standard deep learning approaches typically employ a fully connected layer to directly map the latent features extracted by the image encoder to the Zernike coefficients.
+However, standard deep learning approaches are not designed to capture these physical dynamics.
+They typically employ a fully connected layer to directly map the latent features extracted by the image encoder to the Zernike coefficients.
 This formulation effectively linearises the Zernike space into a flat, unstructured Euclidean vector, implicitly assuming that the modes are independent regression targets.
 Consequently, these models lack the structural capacity to explicitly model the conditional dependencies between coefficients, forcing the network to learn complex physical couplings entirely from data without architectural guidance.

 In contrast, we argue that the non-linear coupling between Zernike modes is best modelled as a graph structure, where edges explicitly encode physical interactions based on Zernike mode groupings.
 To harness this topology, we leverage \ac{gnn}s, specifically \ac{gat} \cite{velickovic2017graph}, which excel at modelling inter-relationships through message passing between connected nodes.
 Inspired by QAGNet \cite{deng2024advancing}, we propose a grouped \ac{gnn} approach that moves beyond simple independent regression to reason about the aberration composition.
 Our approach achieves this by harnessing the dependencies both within natural Zernike groups and the global interactions between these groups.
 We consider two primary grouping strategies, and a baseline in which no grouping is applied: